When IHE Heavy Equipment Operator School first started back in 2005, it had one piece of equipment and a single student.

 Excavators are the most common machine found on worksites across the industry and are used for a variety of different jobs.

-“You could find it loading any kind of auxiliary equipment, like crushing of asphalt, loading trucks, digging any kind of trench, reclamation work and the removal of overburden materials,” said Steven Mill, Team Lead and Instructor at IHE Heavy Equipment College.
+“You could find it loading any kind of auxiliary equipment, like crushing of asphalt, loading-trucks, digging any kind of trench, reclamation work and the removal of overburden materials,” said Steven Mill, Team Lead and Instructor at IHE Heavy Equipment School.

 IHE’s Comprehensive Excavator and Heavy Equipment Operator Training

-Excavator training is one of the many courses IHE Heavy Equipment College offers.
+Excavator training is one of the many courses IHE Heavy Equipment School offers.
 Through the five-week course, students learn the safe and effective operation of various sizes of excavators.

 Students receive 115 hours of machine operation shifts as well as online instructional theory.
 They also take part each day in live online meetings with instructors and students utilizing Microsoft Teams.
 As students progress through the field portion of the course, the tasks required on the machines become more involved and challenging to ensure that they have the required skills to operate the machine in a real work situation.